 Older readers may have fond memories of these.
 But where did they go?

 You’ll either remember Jumping Jacks or you won’t, depending on your age.
-They were small fireworks which you would light (and sometimes throw) which then burned in an erratic way, jumping all around the garden with sparks and crackles.
+They were small fireworks which you would light by the blue touch paper (and sometimes throw) which then burned in an erratic way, jumping all around the garden with sparks and crackles.

 Unfortunately the UK government decided at some point in the late nineties that Jumping Jacks, along with some other fireworks such as bangers and mini-rockets, were simply too “dangerous” in terms of erratic flight and their appeal to youth on account of their low cost (i.e. a pocket money item).
 So they were banned from sale to UK consumers.